 As this stage of 'Diadem', Kesselring perceived the Allied offensive as a holding operation designed to draw his reserves away from the coast to the north of Rome and away from the 'Shingle' lodgement at Anzio, and the extent of the French advance was not reported to him as the Germans themselves did not appreciate the depth to which the French had driven into their positions.
 The only mobile division ordered forward out of reserve was Baade’s 90th Panzergrenadierdivision, and this started to move to the south along Highway 6 in the direction of the Liri river valley on 13 May.

-Juin seized his opportunity, and despatched Général de Brigade Augustin Guillaume’s Commandement de Goums Marocains, about 12,000 in number, into the gap and across the mountains to cut the German lateral road from Pico to Formia behind the ‘Führer-Senger-Linie’ switch line, and the German right flank had collapsed.
+Juin seized his opportunity, and despatched Général de Brigade Augustin Guillaume’s Commandement de Goums Marocains, a force of about 12,000 men, into the gap and across the mountains to cut the German lateral road from Pico to Formia behind the 'Führer-Senger-Linie' switch line, and the German right flank had collapsed.
 Only the efforts of the widely dispersed detachments of Sperl’s 15th Panzergrenadierdivision saved the XIV Panzerkorps from complete rout.

 In the period between 12 and 17 May the Poles had reorganised their two divisions in an effort to make good the losses and disorganisation of their initial attack, but nonetheless offered the Germans no respite during this period.
 Frequent artillery, mortar and air attacks kept the German paratroopers pinned down, and extensive and aggressive patrolling had given the Poles a considerably better knowledge of the terrain and the locations of the German positions than they had possessed before their first attack.
 The Poles also studied the reasons for their first failure, and could thus plan their second attack to minimise the chance of any repetition.

 It was thought probable that Heidrich would attempt to pull his paratroopers, battered but unbowed, out along the southern slopes of Monte Cassino during the night, so British artillery fire was ordered to harass any troops using the tracks, but the British lacked troops fresh enough to attempt to close the trap during the night.
 In the morning of the following day, it was discovered that there were still German rearguards holding key features on the side of the mountain to the west of the monastery.
 The ruins of the monastery and of Cassino town, however, were empty except for a small number of severely wounded Germans who had been left with orderlies to care for their immediate medical needs.
 At 10.20 on 18 May, a patrol of the 3rd Division’s 12th Podolski Lancers entered the monastery and raised the Polish flag over the ruins.
-The 4th Battle of Cassino was over.
-It had cost the Poles almost 4,000 casualties.
+The '4th Battle of Cassino' was over at the cost to the Poles of almost 4,000 casualties.

-Farther to the south, meanwhile, the Corps Expéditionaire Français had been making good progress.
-Général de Division Diego Brosset’s motorised 1st Division Française Libre was moving to the north-west along the southern bank of the Liri river, and had reached the ‘Führer-Senger-Linie’ immediately to the south of Pontecorvo at the time the British occupied Cassino.
-Général de Division Joseph de Goislard de Monsabert’s 3rd Division d’Infanterie Algérienne had taken Santa Olivia on the southern extremity of the prepared section of that line, and Guillaume’s Commandement de Goums Marocains and Général de Division François Sevez’s 4th Division Marocaine de Montagne were past the first section of the Monti Aurunci and looking down on the lateral road linking Pico and Formia.
+Farther to the south, meanwhile, the Corps Expéditionnaire Français had been making good progress.
+Général de Division Diego Brosset’s motorised 1ère Division Française Libre was moving to the north-west along the southern bank of the Liri river, and had reached the 'Führer-Senger-Linie' immediately to the south of Pontecorvo at the time the British occupied Cassino.
+Général de Division Joseph de Goislard de Monsabert’s 3ème Division d’Infanterie Algérienne had taken Santa Olivia on the southern extremity of the prepared section of that line, and Guillaume’s Commandement de Goums Marocains and Général de Division François Sevez’s 4ème Division Marocaine de Montagne were past the first section of the Monti Aurunci and looking down on the lateral road linking Pico and Formia.